ABOUT ZERØTRUST

 BLOCKCHAIN SCORING

 Layer 1 blockchains form the base layer of DeFi.
 They aren't governed by a single contract, but by consensus mechanisms, validator economics, and governance structures.
 To evaluate their trustlessness, we score them on six key dimensions.
 Each is scored 1.0 (worst) to 10.0 (best), with the Final Score as the average.
 This rubric is distinct from the one used for Smart Contracts because blockchains and dApps face different risks.
+Scores are based on verifiable facts from whitepapers, explorers, metrics sites, and historical data—trust nothing, verify everything.

 Decentralization